-The Uniform Motor Fuel Inspection Law was recommended for adoption by the Conference in 1987.
+The current Uniform Engine Fuels, Petroleum Products, and Automotive Lubricants Inspection Law was recommended for adoption by the Conference in 1995.
 The table beginning on page 5 shows the status of adoption of the law.

 \The National Conference on Weights and Measures is sponsored by the National Institute of Standards and Technology in partial implementation of its statutory responsibility for "cooperation with the States in securing uniformity in weights and measures laws and methods of inspection."